-So I’ve been meaning to write this blog for two months but haven’t got chance too.
+So I’ve been meaning to write this toddler holiday tips post for two months but haven’t got chance too.
 We set off on our travels in July, just me, Tom and Harley (and bump) for a week in sunny Spain.

 Harley’s been lucky enough to travel abroad three times now, once at 5 months and last year when he was 17 months, and each time the experience has been so different.
 Travelling with a baby seems daunting but actually it’s probably the easiest holiday you’re going to get for another 15 years (take a read of my tips for travelling with a baby here) as they sleep ALOT, don’t need chasing around the pool and are perfectly content with watching you eat your dinner.

 Travelling with a 17 month old (read my tips here) is very different.
 Odds are they’re walking and kind of talking, and have a mind of their own.
 But travelling with a 2 and 1/2 year old is a completely different ball game.
 I need to start off by saying we are very lucky, Harley has his moments but is co-operative 90% of the time.
 Having said that he’s also ultra stubborn and is going to do what he wants to do.

 First big difference is the plane.
 Once toddlers turn two they need their own seat and I know this is going to open up a debate but I think it’s so unfair that you pay the same price for you as you do for the toddler who will spend approx. 12 1/2 minutes in their seat the whole plain journey.